sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 ## Export

-The last thing we do is export the reference points and predictor image to run the classification in a separate script.
+The last thing we do is export the **Reference Points** and **Predictor Image** (*for this demo it is being used as our **Training Image** too*) to run the classification in a separate script.
+These Reference Points have yet to be split up into training and testing data, and they are simple class labels without the extracted variable information from the Training Image yet.

  While we could do all the preprocessing and analysis steps in a single script, we would get an error that our user memory limit was exceeded, meaning that the script was too computationally expensive to do all in one go.
 This is because we are trying to run a computationally expensive preprocessing and machine learning functions on a large image with high saptial resolution and many prediction bands.

 When exporting, make sure to change the `assetId` to a path that is in your own asset library.